 Now, I know this one may sound rather obvious, but it should be a starting point for any travel planning process.
 It’s crucial to keep up with the ever-changing travel restrictions so that you don’t miss out on any updates.
 WizzAir recently launched an interactive map that provides an overview of restrictions for each of their destination countries.
 They update the map daily – while it’s not exhaustive, it’s definitely a good place to start.

 You should familiarise yourself with the current rules for entering your destination country.
 If you have to self-isolate for 14 days once you arrive, a short trip makes virtually no sense.
-Certain countries will only let you in if you receive a negative test result less than 72 hours before departure.
+Certain countries will only let you in if you present a negative test taken less than 72 hours before departure.
 If that’s the case, do you have to get tested privately or can you do it at the airport?
 Unless you’re showing symptoms, private testing is pretty costly where I live, but it’s the best way to ensure you get your result on time.
 When purchasing your travel insurance, you should also double check for COVID-19 clauses to know what it does or doesn’t cover!

 Finally, a supply of face masks has become a staple in everyone’s suitcase, but it’s worth looking up the rules for wearing them and being out in public.
 Did you know that in Lancashire, there are four different sets of rules depending on the area you’re in?
 Coming prepared pays off, especially if it means you can avoid getting a hefty fine!